cbdevnet/midimonster/backends/visca.md

 ### The `visca` backend

-The VISCA backend provides control of compatible PTZ (Pan, Tilt, Zoom) controllable cameras via the network.
-This protocol has, with some variations, been implemented by multiple manufacturers in their camera equipment.
-There may be some specific limits on the command set depending on make and model of your equpipment.
+The `visca` backend provides control of compatible PTZ (Pan, Tilt, Zoom) controllable cameras via the network.
+The VISCA protocol has, with some variations, been implemented by multiple manufacturers in their camera equipment.
+There may be some specific limits on the command set depending on the make and model of your equipment.

-This backend can connect to both UDP and TCP based cameras.
+This backend can connect to both UDP and TCP based camera control interfaces.

 #### Global configuration